rmanzer-stripe/async_python/README.md

 You will see a message printed out to the console when each object is created.

-For more insight into how the `asyncio` package and Aysnc design patterns in Python can be implemented, I recommend [this article](https://realpython.com/async-io-python/).
+For more insight into how the `asyncio` package works and aysnc design patterns in Python can be implemented, I recommend [this article](https://realpython.com/async-io-python/).